 A simple "thank-you" can make someone's day.
 Or drop off a treat, buy them lunch, or arrange for some pizzas to be dropped off.
 It's an easy pick-me-up that can brighten their day and give them an extra boost of energy to continue caring for all the pets that rely on them.

-We wish you a safe and happy holiday season!
 Please consider making a donation to one of the many pet rescue organizations or humane societies, so that the animals in their care can continue to receive shelter, food, warmth, and love.
 Canada Helps is a site that makes it easy to find charities, arrange donations, and get your tax receipt, all in one place.

 "Some things just fill your heart without trying."